-Teams are encouraged to use the design studios scattered throughout the Engineering Complex.
-Access to these rooms can be facilitated through the faculty advisor.
+Teams are encouraged to communicate virtually.
+If a face-to-face meeting is required, students are encouraged to use the design studios scattered throughout the Engineering Complex.
+Access to these rooms is not guaranteed - contact your faculty advisor.

 Each team is advised by a School faculty member responsible for helping to delineate the terms of reference for the project, providing guidance where necessary, and evaluating all written reports.
 The projects are self-administered: each team must carry out planning and execution of the project on its own.
 Accordingly, team members are required to keep a log book on the activities each individual completes.
 Team members and their faculty advisor should discuss and record concerns about the group's progress at the interim report stage and take appropriate action.
 The respective log books will be reviewed in deciding the appropriate action.